wevm/viem/.changeset/dull-planets-cough.md

 "viem": patch
 ---

-Change boba native currency from boba to eth
+Updated Boba native currency from BOBA to ETH.